Lindert Guitars: History

 Charles Lindert started his electric guitar business with his friend and partner Larry Krupla, locating themselves in a semi-dilapidated Blue Chelan fruit processing warehouse that served as the first Lindert factory.
-In 1995, Lindert came up with the design of the "Locomotive" series, which they took to the music industry trade show at Frankfurt, Germany.
+In 1995, Lindert came up with the design of the "Locomotive" series, which they took to the music industry trade show in Frankfurt, Germany.
 As the guitar became a success, Lindert took orders for 110 instruments.

-With no much knowledge about building guitars, Lindert got advise from Freddie Tavares, a steel guitar player and instrument designer with a long experience in the field (as, per example, he was the man playing the bending steel guitar whine in the opening of the Looney Tunes cartoon song or his work with Leo Fender in the design of the Stratocaster model).
+With not much knowledge about building guitars, Lindert got advice from Freddie Tavares, a steel guitar player and instrument designer with a long experience in the field (as, per example, he was the man playing the bending steel guitar whine in the opening of the Looney Tunes cartoon song or his work with Leo Fender in the design of the Stratocaster model).

-Tavares explained Lindert about the importance of making an instrument with such grade of originality that allowed it to be identifiable with the Lindert's name.
+Tavares explained to Lindert about the importance of making an instrument with such grade of originality that allowed it to be identifiable with the Lindert's name.
 As Lindert himself described: ...finally, I just had my hand resting on the paper, with my thumb kind of sticking up, and I looked down and I saw it, and I said "That’s it!", it was the beginning for the characteristic "thumbs up" symbol that identified the brand.

-Another Lindert's design, the Levitator guitar, would be used by artists such as Willie Nelson or Carl Wilson of The Beach Boys or Johnny Cash and Chet Atkins.
-A prototype of the Levitartor was exhibited at the National Association of Music Merchants trade show in Anaheim, Calif.
+Another of Lindert's designs, the Levitator guitar, would be used by artists such as Willie Nelson, Carl Wilson of The Beach Boys, Johnny Cash, and Chet Atkins.
+A prototype of the Levitator was exhibited at the NAMM Show in Anaheim.
 Orders for guitars increased, with a peak of 150 inquiries a week.
 By 1997, Lindert had 65 distributors around the country.
-The guitar necks and hardware were made in Korea and other components in the old Blue Chelan warehouse.
+The guitar necks and hardware were made in Korea and other components were in the old Blue Chelan warehouse.